briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

     1. _(1)_ The cargo storage area of the vehicle is equipped with a properly secured seat to which is attached a seat safety belt that is in compliance with federal standards for an occupant restraining device as defined in Ohio R.C.
-4513.263(A)(2), the seat and seat safety belt were installed at the time the vehicle was originally assembled and the person riding in the cargo storage area is in the seat and is wearing the seat safety belt;
+[4513.263(A)(2)][ORC Section 4513.263], the seat and seat safety belt were installed at the time the vehicle was originally assembled and the person riding in the cargo storage area is in the seat and is wearing the seat safety belt;

     2. _(2)_ An emergency exists that threatens the life of the driver or the person being transported in the cargo storage area of the truck, trailer or